AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/Functions/Query the storage sizes of tables and databases.md

 When you query the storage sizes of tables and databases in Hologres, take note of the following items:

 -   Before you query the storage sizes of tables and databases, you must create a Hologres instance and connect the instance to a development tool.
-For more information, see [Use HoloWeb to develop data in a Hologres instance]().
+For more information, see [HoloWeb quick start](/intl.en-US/Quick Start/HoloWeb quick start.md).
 -   Only Hologres V0.9 and later allow you to query the storage sizes of objects.
 If the version of your Hologres instance is earlier than V0.9, [submit a ticket](https://workorder-intl.console.aliyun.com/) to upgrade your instance.

 ## Query the storage size of a table